Gorenstein-projective modules over short local algebras

-Since the cases $a = 1$ do not provide any challenge, the interesting cases are those with $a\ge 2$.
-But we include the case $a=1$ in order to point out that the special cases $a = e-1$ may be seen as having features which are similar to the (tame) self-injective rings of Hilbert type $(2,1)$, thus also to $L(2).$
+Since the case $a = 1$ does not provide any challenge, the interesting cases are those with $a\ge 2$.
+But we include the case $a=1$ in order to point out that the cases $a = e-1$ may be seen as having features which are similar to the self-injective algebras of Hilbert type $(2,1)$.
+The self-injective algebras of Hilbert type $(2,1)$ are exhibited in detail in Sections A.8 -- A.11 in Appendix A: they are well related to the Kronecker algebra $K(2)$.

 If $a = e-1$ and $M$ is a module of Loewy length at most 2 with $\bdim M = (t,s),$ let $\delta(M) = at-s$.
 We call $\delta(M)$ the {\it defect} of $M$.